Picture: hawthorn blossom. Click here for more May blossom and tree photos.

 At its height hawthorn blossom can look like dollops of ice cream, and as it goes over it can sometimes turn a pretty shade of pink.
 The traditional saying "Ne'er cast a clout till May be out" (usually interpreted as "do not remove clothing [ie expect warmer weather] until the end of May") may in fact refer to the appearance of hawthorn blossom, which does often mark the start of gentler weather.

 On chalk downland (and the sides of railway cuttings through chalk) wayfaring tree (a shrub) is already in bloom at the start of the month.
-Its white flowers usually fade in the second week, though in 2023 it lasted till the third week, and in 2013 and 2021 it did not come out till the second week and lasted till the end of the month.
+Its white flowers usually fade in the second week, though in 2023 they lasted till the third week, and in 2021 and 2013 they did not come out till the second week and lasted till the end of the month.

-Bird cherry - not very common in the south east - is usually at its best in the first week of May, sporting very attractive white flower spikes.
-But these fade in the second week.
+Bird cherry - not very common in the south east - is usually at its best at the start of the month, sporting attractive white flower spikes; but these fade in the first or second week.
 The much more common cherry laurel generally flowers in April, but lasted into the first week of May in 2021, while in 2010 it did not start to flower until the start of May and lasted a week to ten days or so.

 Holly puts out clusters of tiny white flowers, if it has not already done so in late April.
 There are both female and male ones, lasting a couple of weeks and so usually over by mid May (though in 2015, 2016 and 2021 the flowers did not start until then, while in 2023 it varied between the second and third week).

 Female holly flowers have a green centre that will become the berry, while the male ones have four stamens, but it is remarkably hard to spot either, given how common the berries are in December.
-If you do see a holly in full flower, it is such a surprising sight that you might mistake it for a garden shrub.
+They often seem to be only partly in flower.
+If you do see one in full bloom, it is such a surprising sight that you might mistake it for a garden shrub.

-Early May can also see gorse flowers still out in force, though they starting to show signs of going over: they fade away as the month goes on.
-On heathland you can see the glorious yellow flowers of broom, usually at their best in the last two weeks, though in 2024 it was in the first three weeks and in 2025 the first half the month.
+Early May can also see gorse flowers still out in force, though they starting to show signs of going over and fade away completely in the first half of the month.
+On heathland you can see the glorious yellow flowers of broom, usually at their best in the last two weeks, though in 2026 and 2024 it was in the first three weeks and in 2025 the first half the month.
 In the same habitat bilberry has little pink bell-shaped flowers in the first half.

-As the month goes on a new wave of shrubs bloom, most notably large white clusters of elderflowers (from the second week in 2020, 2024 and 2025, not till the fourth week in 2015, the end of the month in 2010 and 2021, and not till the second week in June in 2013).
+As the month goes on a new wave of shrubs bloom, most notably large white clusters of elderflower which can appear any time from the second to the fourth week (not till the end of the month in 2021 and 2010, and the second week in June in 2013).

-At the same time you get the rather inconspicuous green flowers of spindle and the very distinctive white ones of guelder rose.
+Around the same time as elderflower, you also get the rather inconspicuous green flowers of spindle and the very distinctive white ones of guelder rose.
 The latter always look as if they are half out, with a ring of petalled flowers around "buds" in the centre: but it is in fact the buds that are the active flowers, with the petalled ones being sterile.

-A few adventurous bramble (ie blackberry) flowers may also open from mid month (from the second week in 2025).
 On a similar looking shrub you may also see the very inconspicuous white flowers of wild raspberry, whose stems and leaves look like those of bramble, but whose flowers are quite different.
-They tend to be at their best in the middle of the month, but it varies widely.
+They tend to be at their best in the middle of the month.

 The green-white flowers of hedgerow climber white bryony may start flowering in places from the second week but in some places or years don't start till June.
 Much harder to spot, the tiny flowers of black bryony may also appear in the last ten days of the month.
-At the end of May you may see the occasional flower on woody nightshade (also known as bittersweet) or honeysuckle.
+Towards end of May you may see the occasional flower on honeysuckle, as well as on woody nightshade (also known as bittersweet).

 Green flower buds appear on dogwood in the early part of May: they then turn white and may be opening into flowers in places at the very end of the month (from the second week in 2025).
 Privet flower buds also appear, usually towards the end of the month but sometimes earlier, and a few flowers are possible at the end of the month in milder years.